Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: PRELIMINARY

 \subsubsection{Yellow Hat — Internal Thinking}

 The yellow hat represents confidence and optimism in the reasoning.
-Concretely, when faced with relatively simple problems, humans are usually so confident in their reasoning that humans do not even explicitly record their reasoning process but think about it in their mind for some simple reasoning.
+Concretely, when faced with relatively simple problems, humans are usually so confident in their reasoning that they do not even explicitly record their reasoning process but think about it in their mind.
 CoT fine-tuning also focuses on developing this ability of internalized thinking.
 Formally, internalized thinking can be expressed as:

-In other words, there are some successive reasoning steps not being explicitly output when LLMs are confident in these reasoning processes.
+In other words, there are some successive reasoning steps not being explicitly output when LLMs are confident.

 This form of optimistic reasoning enables LLMs to allocate more attention to complex reasoning subtasks within the current question.
 Furthermore, by reducing the need for explicit intermediate outputs, the reasoning efficiency of LLMs is significantly improved.